 Neal Conan framed the issue of coverage of Africa on Talk of the Nation, in a discussion with NPR Africa correspondent Ofeibea Quist-Arcton as follows:

-The subject was about “Africa’s Ongoing Militant Conflicts And Ethnic Feuds”
+The subject was “Africa’s Ongoing Militant Conflicts And Ethnic Feuds”

 Question from Neal Conan: